 And if posterior could be packaged into uniform-sized parcels the Rapide S would be able to transport a lot more than many other road-going vehicles.
 It’s powered by 6.0-liters of naturally aspirated displacement spread across a dozen cylinders.

 This powerplant is extraordinary; it’s one of my favorite engines EVER built by any manufacturer.
 It’s so unbelievably smooth and linear.
 No matter where the tachometer needle is pointing there are absolutely no lumps, bumps or jerks; it’s almost completely free of vibration and harshness.
-Best of all it sings like a choir of angles, with a melodious exhaust snarl that forces you to rev it up just to hear the glorious cry.
+Best of all it sings like a choir of angels, with a melodious exhaust snarl that forces you to rev it up just to hear the glorious cry.

 Hyperbole aside this machine delivers an advertised 550 brake horsepower with 457 lb-ft of torque.
 All of those goodies are routed to the Rapide’s rear wheels through a well-mannered six-speed “Touchtronic 2” automatic transmission.